iturdikulov/notes/light.md

 ---
-title: Light (visible light)
 date: 2023-03-20
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Light (visible light)

 > Electromagnetic radiation that can be perceived by the human eye.
 Visible
 > light is usually defined as having wavelengths in the range of 400–700